 This statute was enacted upon the revelation that many recipients were postponing marriage to their new partner in order to continue to receive alimony payments.
 Therefore, new legislation was passed in order to prevent use of the loop hole, of cohabitation without a legal marriage, in order to receive alimony payments that were no longer financially necessary.
 In order to substantiate a claim of termination of alimony payments the court must find, by a preponderance of the evidence, that a supportive relationship exists.
 Evidence of this relationship may include: holding each other out as a married couple; sharing a mailing address; the length of the relationship; nature of the relationship; pooling of assets; joint acquisition of property; sharing bills; cohabitation; and any other evidence deemed relevant by the court.
 However, it is important to note that familial cohabitation is not considered to be a supportive relationship.

 Therefore, even if you are not married to your new partner your new relationship can have an effect on your alimony award if it meets a certain threshold.
 Ensure you are protected and informed when pursuing a new relationship after your divorce.
-A knowledgeable Pensacola Divorce Attorney will discuss with you the important details of your alimony award and new relationship.
-It is important to determine if a new relationship meets the standard of supportive relationship and having an experienced Pensacola Divorce Attorney is imperative.
+A knowledgeable attorney will discuss with you the important details of your alimony award and new relationship.
+It is important to determine if a new relationship meets the standard of supportive relationship and having an experienced lawyer is imperative.
 We understand the complicated alimony process and can lead you through every aspect with ease.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.